-The 2020 CROA elections are set, as eight candidates will vie for four seats on the seven-member board.
+The 2020 CROA elections are set, as six candidates will vie for four seats on the seven-member board.

 Celebration residential property owners will have the opportunity to submit their votes either online or via a paper ballot beginning on February 3.
 Voting will end on Tuesday, March 3 at 5:30 p.m., at which time, ballot counting will commence.
 Voting on the CROA Charter and Bylaws proposed amendments will also occur during this period.